Krishna-1996/Machine_Learning_Projects/1. IPL Score Prediction/README.md

 #### **Step** 2: Loading the dataset!

 When dealing with cricket data, it contains data from the year 2008 to 2017.
 The dataset can be downloaded from here.
 The dataset contains features like venue, date, batting and bowling team, names of batsman and bowler, wickets, and more.
-I imported both the datasets using `.read_csv()` method into a variable 'ipl' dataframe using pandas and displayed the first 5 rows of each dataset.<br>
+I imported both the datasets using `.read_csv()` method into a variable 'ipl' Dataframe using pandas and displayed the first 5 rows of each dataset.<br>
     @Algorithm:<br>
         _ipl = pd.read_csv('file path/.csv')_

 #### **Step** 3: Data Pre-processing

 ##### 3.1 Dropping unimportant features
-- I have created a new dataframe by dropping several columns from the original DataFrame.
+- I have created a new Dataframe by dropping several columns from the original Dataframe.<br>
-    @Algorithm:
+    @Algorithm:<br>
     df = ipl.drop(['enlist','all the','unnecessary','columns here', 'and drop them.']).
-- The new DataFrame contains the remaining columns that I'm going to train the predictive model.
+- The new Dataframe contains the remaining columns that I'm going to train the predictive model.

 ##### 3.2 Further Pre-Processing

-- I have split the dataframe into independent variable (x) and dependent variables (y).
-Our dependent variables is the total score.
+- I have split the Dataframe into independent variable (x) and dependent variables (y).
+Our dependent variables is the total score.<br>
-    @Algorithm:
+    @Algorithm:<br>
     _x = df.drop(['target column'].axis=1) # Include all column except target._
     _y = df['target column'] # Include only target column._